GuduleLapointe/w4os/TROUBLESHOOTING.md

 To ensure smooth operation of the w4os plugin, it's important to verify that your server meets the following requirements:

 - **Minimum required php version:** The minimum required PHP version for the plugin is **7.3**.
 While using PHP version 8.1 or later is recommended for adhering to general PHP best practices, it won't have a functional impact on the plugin itself.
 - Install and enable the following PHP modules.
-If they are not included in the PHP core, you can use PECL to add them or install the appropriate packages for your system (e.g., php-xmlrpc and php-imagick on Linux).
+If they are not included in the PHP core, you can use PECL to add them or install the appropriate packages for your system (e.g., XML RPC and php-imagick on Linux).

   - **XMLRPC**: Required by most helpers and highly recommended for full WordPress functionality.
   - **Imagick**: required by profile and web assets server and highly recommended for full WordPress functionality.